 Vodafone Spain activated in June 2020 its 5G network in a total of 21 cities.
 The company had previously said that it was working with Huawei and Ericsson in the deployment of the 5G network.
+By April 2021, the 5G network covered a total of 25 markets, representing about 50% of the population.

 Telefonica announced in September 2020 the switched on of its 5G network in unspecified Spanish locations.
 The network utilises 3.5 GHz spectrum, alongside with refarmed 1800 MHz and 2.1 GHz frequencies.
 Telefonica announced it awarded Finnish vendor Nokia the contract to increase 5G coverage up to 75% of the Spanish population by year-end 2020.
+By March 2021, its 5G network covered 80% of the population.
 Nokia is the only vendor to supply 5G radio technology to all of Telefonica's 5G operations across Europe.

 In September 2020, Orange Spain launched 5G mobile services using the 3.5 GHz band in selected parts of five cities, namely: Madrid, Barcelona, Valencia, Seville and Malaga, predominantly in central areas.
 Orange covered around 30% of each city.
 The operator announced in March 2021 that its 5G network covered 295 municipalities across 38 provinces, equivalent to population coverage of 23%.
 The telco expects its 5G service to reach more than 400 cities by the end of 2021, providing coverage of over 51% of the population.
 In 2022, coverage is expected to reach 90%, via a combination of NSA 5G architecture and Dynamic Spectrum Sharing technology.